Terms & Conditions

 3.1.
 Your Account is managed online by email and via your "My Account" page.
-We will contact you about your account with us via email so you must always keep your email address and other details up-to-date by logging in to your "My Account"page at www.4g-internet.co.uk.
+We will contact you about your account with us via email so you must always keep your email address and other details up-to-date by logging in to your "My Account" page via a weblink provided.

 3.3.
-You manage your account through the same "My Account"page to see your account status, contact details, ICCID number of your SIM card and your monthly data reset date.
+You manage your account through the same "My Account" page to see your account status, contact details, ICCID number of your SIM card and other information specifically relating to your account.
 Please make yourself familiar with it.

 3.4.
 Please also ensure you set your spam filter to accept our emails or you may miss important notifications such as invoice reminders and risk being cut-off due to non-payment.

 3.5.
-Where applicable, you must also keep your credit or debit card or your direct debit mandate details up-to-date so that payments don't fail or service may be withdrawn due to non-payment.
+Where applicable, you must also keep your credit or debit card or your Direct Debit mandate details up-to-date so that payments don't fail or the Service may be withdrawn due to non-payment.

 3.6.
-The information that Subscriber provides on the Registration and Payment Forms and on the Subscriber "My Account" page shall be true, accurate and complete.
-Subscriber agrees to inform 4G Internet of any changes to Subscriber's Account Details immediately by updating the Subscriber's "My Account"page.
+The information that Subscriber provides on the Subscriber "My Account" page shall be true, accurate and complete.
+Subscriber agrees to inform NBL of any changes to Subscriber's Account Details immediately by updating the Subscriber's "My Account" page.

 4.2.
 Subscriber must not change or attempt to change a user name or to circumvent or attempt to circumvent any of the safeguards of the Service.
 If Subscriber forgets the issued password, a new password can be obtained on request.

 4.3.
-If 4G Internet has reason to believe that there is likely to be a breach of security or misuse of the Service, 4G Internet may without liability:
+If NBL has reason to believe that there is likely to be a breach of security or misuse of the Service, NBL may without liability: